mozman/ezdxf/docs/source/addons/drawing.rst

 The rendering is performed in two stages.
 The front-end traverses the DXF document structure, converting each encountered entity into primitive drawing commands.
 These commands are fed to a back-end which implements the interface:
-:class:`ezdxf.addons.drawing.backend_interface.DrawingBackend`.
+:class:`~ezdxf.addons.drawing.backend.Backend`.
 Currently a PyQt5 (QGraphicsScene based) and Matplotlib backend are implemented.

 Although the resulting images will not be pixel-perfect with AutoCAD (which was taken as the ground truth when developing this add-on) great care has been taken to achieve similar behavior in some areas:

 - The algorithm for determining color should match AutoCAD.
 However, the color palette is not stored in the dxf file, so the chosen colors may be different to what is expected.
-The :class:`ezdxf.addons.drawing.colors.ColorContext` class supports passing a custom color palette but uses the same palette as AutoCAD by default.
+The :class:`~ezdxf.addons.drawing.properties.RenderContext` class supports passing a plot style table (:term:`CTB`-file) as custom color palette but uses the same palette as AutoCAD by default.
 - Text rendering is quite accurate, text positioning, alignment and word wrapping are very faithful.
 Differences may occur if a different font from what was used by the CAD application but even in that case, for supported backends, measurements are taken of the font being used to match text as closely as possible.